What is 2.60106 as a fraction?

 Step 3:

 Next, we find the Greatest Common Factor (GCF) for 260106 and 100000.
-A factor is a number that divides into another number without any remainder.
+Keep in mind a factor is just a number that divides into another number without any remainder.

 The factors of 260106 are: 1 2 3 6 7 11 14 21 22 33 42 66 77 154 231 462 563 1126 1689 3378 3941 6193 7882 11823 12386 18579 23646 37158 43351 86702 130053 260106